Electropaedia logo

 Reliability Concepts

-The following curves show typical reliability behaviours represented by time varying functions F(t), R(t), f(t) and h(t).
+The following graphs show typical wearout and random reliability behaviours represented by time varying functions F(t), R(t), f(t) and h(t).

 Weibull Life Distribution Model